Toggle: English / Spanish

 Inflammation - heart muscle

-Myocarditis is an uncommon disorder that is usually caused by viral, bacterial, or fungal infections that reach the heart.
+Myocarditis is an uncommon disorder.
+Most of the time, it is caused by a viral, bacterial, or fungal infection that reaches the heart.

 Other causes of myocarditis may include:

-Allergic reactions to certain medications or toxins (alcohol, cocaine, certain chemotherapy drugs, heavy metals, and catecholamines)
+- Allergic reactions to certain medicines or toxins (alcohol, cocaine, certain chemotherapy drugs, heavy metals, and catecholamines)

 There may be no symptoms.
 Symptoms may be similar to the flu.
 If symptoms occur, they may include: